What is a Project Assumption

 - The process of software development of the project will be able to meet the need of the stakeholders and customers.

-- The IT support for the project will be able to cater to technical difficulties such as system error, network congestion, connection problem, and technical errors.
+- The IT support for the project will be able to cater to technical difficulties such as system errors, network congestion, connection problem, and technical errors.

-- All the physical devices such as laptops, computers, mobile phones, printers, and more are in good condition to be used when conducting the project.
+- All the physical devices such as laptops, computers, mobile phones, printers, and more are in good condition to be used for the project.

-- The system of the project is compatible, functions properly and stable for the project to take place smoothly.
+- The system of the project is compatible, functions properly, and is stable for the project to take place smoothly.

 How to Manage Projects’ Technology Assumptions

-- Always refer to the Software Development Life Cycle (SDLC) when designing the software project and critically analyse the need analysis to identify the needs and comments from the customer.
+- Always refer to the Software Development Life Cycle (SDLC) when designing the software project and critically analyze the need analysis to identify the needs and comments from the customer.

-- IT Managers should monitor and supervise the support provided by all of the IT support staff members.
+- IT Managers should monitor and supervise the support provided by all IT support staff members.